rwoollett/cstoken-service/README.md

 <br />
 The CSToken GraphQL service uses Nexus schema and Prisma for the SQL database.

-The CSToken service holds the network ip available for client appplications to connect to so they can share resources with a CS token.
-The need to hold the CS token to access the shared resources.
+The CSToken service holds the network ips available for client appplications to connect to so they can share resources with a CS token.
-The can get connected into a shared network by using the clients ip and names availabe form CSToken service.
+Once connected onto the CSToken service via an ip the application can use the service to mutate the request and acquire events to notifiy when they get the CSToken.
-The service uses subscriptions to notify the access to obtaing the CS token.
+The client application is responsible for obtaining the CSToken with the other clients.

-Notifications can be used in a Web Dashboard application.
+The CSToken service is made to be used in a Web Dashboard application to be notified of the actions made to gain a CSToken.

 <br/>